 ctrl = 0.
 This disconnects the slip feedback from the controller, resulting in maximum braking.

 Now run the simulation again.
 This will model braking without ABS.

-In the upper plot of Figure 4, observe that the wheel locks up in about seven seconds.
+In the plot showing vehicle speed and wheel speed, observe that the wheel locks up in about seven seconds.
 The braking, from that point on, is applied in a less-than-optimal part of the slip curve.
 That is, when

-slip = 1, as seen in the lower plot of Figure 4, the tire is skidding so much on the pavement that the friction force has dropped off.
+slip = 1, as the slip plot shows, the tire is skidding so much on the pavement that the friction force has dropped off.

-This is, perhaps, more meaningful in terms of the comparison shown in Figure 5.
+This is, perhaps, more meaningful in terms of the comparison shown below.
 The distance traveled by the vehicle is plotted for the two cases.
 Without ABS, the vehicle skids about an extra 100 feet, taking about three seconds longer to come to a stop.

 This model shows how you can use Simulink to simulate a braking system under the action of an ABS controller.
 The controller in this example is idealized, but you can use any proposed control algorithm in its place to evaluate the system's performance.
 You can also use the Simulink® Coder™ with Simulink as a valuable tool for rapid prototyping of the proposed algorithm.
 C code is generated and compiled for the controller hardware to test the concept in a vehicle.
 This significantly reduces the time needed to prove new ideas by enabling actual testing early in the development cycle.

 For a hardware-in-the-loop braking system simulation, you can remove the 'bang-bang' controller and run the equations of motion on real-time hardware to emulate the wheel and vehicle dynamics.
 You can do this by generating real-time C code for this model using the Simulink Coder.
 You can then test an actual ABS controller by interfacing it to the real-time hardware, which runs the generated code.
 In this scenario, the real-time model would send the wheel speed to the controller, and the controller would send brake action to the model.